ynchuang/ynchuang.github.io/_pages/about.md

 - Jan.
 2024: One paper has been accepted by the Journal of Biomedical Informatics

 - Oct.
 2023: Our paper has been selected as CIKM 2023 Best Demo Paper Honorable Mention!

-- Aug.
-2023: One paper has been accepted by CIKM 2023

 - May 2023: I started my internship at Samsung Research America!